javierprtvel/microservices/README.md

 If a component exits or works incorrectly due to intercommunication or synchronization issues with others, try to restart the affected units.

-**Note**: at the moment, Couchbase database has to be configured manually (cluster, bucket, application user and indexes, otherwise the albums microservice will not work.
+**Note**: at the moment, Couchbase database has to be configured manually (cluster, bucket, application user and indexes), otherwise the albums microservice will not work.

 ### On-premise
-If you want to launch the application on the host machine, just run the JAR file for each component -configuration can be overridden with environment variables-, sticking with the correct startup order.
+If you want to launch the application on the host machine, just run the JAR file for each component -configuration can be overridden with environment variables- sticking with the correct startup order.

 ### Containers in localhost
-If you prefer to keep your host machine clean, you can launch the full *Photo App* in Docker containers by executing the following command in this project root directory:
+If you prefer to keep your host machine clean, you can launch the full *Photo App* in Docker containers by executing the following command in the project root directory:

 ``docker-compose -p "<projectname>" up -d``

 Again, if an intercommunication or synchronization error happens at the startup, try to restart the affected units.

 The details of the Docker app can be found in the file [``docker-compose.yml``](./docker-compose.yml) in the root directory.
-Please notice that it does not include the ELK components because of the total amount of memory that would be required (you can remove the Zipkin service as well if you want to reduce memory consumption).
+Notice that it does not include the ELK components because of the total amount of memory that would be required.
+You can remove the Zipkin service as well to reduce memory consumption.

 ### Containers in the Cloud
 Each component includes a Dockerfile in the root directory of its module.
 You can build an image, upload it to you Docker Hub account and then run it on a container in the Cloud (e.g. AWS EC2 instances).

-Just be sure to override the configuration regarding external component hostnames, IPs, URIs, credentials, etc. Like this:
+Just **be sure to override the configuration regarding external component hostnames, IPs, URIs, credentials, etc**.
+Like this:

 ```
 RabbitMQ instance with IP 172.17.0.2: